xX0V3RL0RDXx/Smart-Humidifier-Bulbulator/README.md

  TO DO
 ---

-## 🚀 Getting Started
+## 🖥️ Usage

-1. Assemble components and wire everything to your microcontroller
+1. Connect all components according to wiring.
-2. Upload the Arduino sketch using the Arduino IDE
+2. Upload the Arduino sketch using Arduino IDE.
-3. Power the system via USB or external supply
+3. Power the system.
-4. Use Button 1 to select your desired humidity (e.g. 55%)
+4. Use **Button UP** to set your desired humidity target.
-5. Confirm with Button 2
+5. Press **Button SET** to confirm.
-6. Monitor current and target humidity on the LCD
+6. The Bulbulator will monitor the humidity and control the humidifier accordingly.
-7. Let the Bulbulator take care of the air! 🌫️
+7. Check current and target humidity on the LCD

 ---